v6ak/qubes-i3status-dir/README.md

 * The wrapper scripts do not properly recognize i3status startup failures.
 * The async script does not recognize that the i3status has exited.

+## Intentional deviation from the original qubes-i3status

+* Free storage space: Thresholds for units are slightly adjusted in order to prevent some edge cases.
+For example, 954MiB (=1000341504B) was shown in GiB, but with the rounding down, it shows “0G”.
+This script shows “954M”.

 ## License